rcbops/ceph-deployment-toolkit/docs/Nautilus_Install.md

 ceph mgr services
 ```

 Navigate to the dashboard and log in with the username/password you recorded from before

+Once logged into the dashboard, click on Dashoard Settings in the top right and then click on User management
+Click on the `<customer_username>` and then click on the pencil to the right of Roles
+Select read-only and click Edit User